RAS-DS has been designed to do 3 things:

 - To assist services to track recovery outcomes.

-The website was developed to make the RAS-DS more accessible for people, to ‘house’ all the RAS-DS resources together in one place and to make ‘results’ easier to calculate (the app does all the work for you) and present them to you in a more user-friendly way.
+The website was developed to make the RAS-DS more accessible for people, by ‘housing’ all the RAS-DS resources together in one place.

 We hope you enjoy using the RAS-DS and this website!

-The RAS-DS has been developed through consumer, researcher and mental health service collaborations over a more than 8 year period.
+The RAS-DS has been developed through consumer, researcher and mental health service collaborations over more than a decade.
 Its development began from the original 41-item Recovery Assessment Scale (RAS) developed in America (Gifford et al. 1995).
 More details about the RAS-DS can be found in the RAS-DS Manual that you can download from the RAS-DS Resources tab.
 Contact us for up-to-date details and related peer-reviewed publications.